Mt Antero Rd (13,800′) , Sawatch Range

-Mount Antero is one of only a handful of 14,000′ peaks that has a road that travels to within a short distance of the summit.
-The road up the mountain is rough and rocky, requiring four-wheel drive, topping out at 13,800′.
-From the end of the road at point 13,800 it’s a 1/2 mile and 470′ climb to the summit.
+Mt Antero is one of only a handful of 14,000′ peaks that has a road that travels to within a short distance of the summit.
+The road up the mountain is difficult, rough and rocky, requiring four-wheel drive, eventually topping out at 13,800′.
+From the end of the road at point 13,800 it’s a 1/2 mile and 470′ scramble to the summit.

 In 1881, a Salida man by the name of Nelson Wanemaker discovered gems high on Mt Antero.
-His discovery was publicized a few years later, and Mount Antero became a famous collecting area for aquamarine, phenacite, fluorite, topaz, and smoky quartz crystals.
-It has the highest concentration of minerals anywhere in the US.
-With findings far above timberline, this is the highest known gem locality in the United States.
+His discovery was publicized a few years later, and the mountain became a famous collecting area for aquamarine, phenacite, fluorite, topaz, and smoky quartz crystals.
+It has the highest concentration of these minerals anywhere in the US.
+With findings far above timberline, this is the highest known gem field in the lower 48.

 switchbacks.
 You may want to consider parking here as most vehicles

-6. Continue up the steep south side to reach the end of the road, Point
+wont make it.
+Continue up the steep south side to reach the end of the road, Point 13,800′.